What is the Sustainability Initiative?

 Edmonds Community College definition of sustainability: Creating lasting outcomes balancing the prosperity of people and the planet.

 It helps students become more environmentally literate and motivates them to seek environmentally, economically, and socially sustainable practices while modeling these same values and practices in its operation.

 The Sustainability Initiative website is maintained by a staff member of the VP for Workforce Development's department.
 Please contact the webmaster if you see a problem with this particular website.

-Apply in winter quarter for a grant to fund your great idea for advancing sustainability on campus.
-Awardees work on projects next academic year (summer 2015-spring 2016).
+Apply by April 22, for a grant to fund your great idea for advancing sustainability on campus.
+Awardees work on projects next academic year (summer 2016-spring 2017).
 See Campus Green Fund for more information.

 Student Green Team 2016-17